jeffan18/terraform-azure-reference/README.md

   There are 3 environments (Dev, UAT and Prod).

 Infrastrucuture Components:
-  Each of the environment contains 2 tiers
+  Each of the environment contains 2 tiers: App and DB.
   - An [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster, in its own virtual network
   - A backend virtual network, that contains one or more virtual machines that act as bastion / jump boxes
   - An [Azure Database for MySQL](https://docs.microsoft.com/en-us/azure/mysql/overview) service instance